jordancrane100/scamwatch/1. JbHiFi/README.md

 Googled this: `"is a url shortener used by 1,000's of businesses."`.

-Google returned at least 200 different domains using the same content.
-I sorted the results and got this:
+Google returned at least 200 different websites using the same content.
+I sorted the results and got this list of domains:

 ```
 28az.info